SuyashLakhotia/RottenTomatoesCNN/README.md

 > A version of these observations is also recorded in Kim's paper.

-The obvious advantage is the fact that 2,310 words from the vocabulary are not present in the pre-trained embeddings and are randomly initialized.
-Without training the embeddings too, these randomly initialized word vectors will remain the same and may affect the model's performance.
+The first obvious advantage is the fact that the 2,310 words from the vocabulary which are not present in the pre-trained embeddings (and are randomly initialized) are now learned during training instead of retaining their random initial values.

-In order to better understand why fine-tuning embeddings that are learned on a massive dataset for the task at hand is helpful, I extracted the 10 most similar words (using cosine similarity) for the following words from the learned embeddings of both models.
+In order to better understand why fine-tuning embeddings learned on a massive dataset for the task at hand is helpful, I extracted the 10 most similar words (using cosine similarity) for the following words from the learned embeddings of both models.
 The code can be found in `word_similarity.py`:

 **`good`:**